favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 If a resource is in scope, detection yields one of these three intents:

-- `abort`: raw data is unavailable for this run; normal update is aborted and further handling is up to reconciliation
+- `abort`: admissible raw data is unavailable for this run; normal update is aborted and further handling is up to reconciliation
-- `clear`: known empty raw data
+- `clear`: known empty admissible raw data
-- `update`: known non-empty raw data
+- `update`: known non-empty admissible raw data

 The current concrete raw-data representation is a set of IP addresses with prefix lengths.
-The default prefix lengths are 32 for bare IPv4 observations and 64 for bare IPv6 observations.
+Detection must yield only raw data admissible for all in-scope resources for that round.
+Bare observations are lifted using the effective default prefix lengths: 32 for IPv4 and 64 for IPv6 unless set otherwise; configurations where this can yield inadmissible raw data are invalid.
 The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).

 Concrete detection and provider contracts are owned by [Provider Raw-Data Contract](provider-raw-data-contract.markdown).
 Detection security is owned by [Network Security Model](network-security-model.markdown).

 ## Derivation

-Derivation transforms raw data into the resource-specific target state consumed by reconciliation.
+Derivation defines the admissibility requirements for raw data, per resource, and transforms admissible raw data into the resource-specific target state consumed by reconciliation.

 - DNS derivation turns each raw IP address with prefix length into a DNS address target by forgetting the prefix length.
 - WAF derivation turns each raw IP address with prefix length into a WAF prefix target by taking its subnet.